-The OLS finds that the bill will result in an indeterminate increase in State costs to make investments in qualified applicants, and depending upon the performance of those investments, result in an indeterminate amount of State revenue representing the profit or loss from those investments.
-The EDA will also realize limited additional State revenue from application fees imposed to offset its administrative costs in running the program.
+The Office of Legislative Services (OLS) finds that the bill will result in an indeterminate increase in State costs to make investments in qualified applicants, and depending on the performance of those investments, result an in indeterminate amount of State revenue representing the profit or loss from those investments.
+The EDA will also realize limited additional State revenue from application fees impose to offset its administrative costs in running the program.